‘Quand j’partirai ne venez pas pleurer sur ma tombe. Combien sont sincères?’

 I pay for my coffee.
 ‘Merci, monsieur,’ says the Chinese proprietor, ‘à la prochaine.’
 I leave the cafe and walk up to the RER station where I wait for a while on the platform.
 I read the posted instructions about what to do in the event of a terrorist attack.
 Nearby is a flirting pair: white girl and black guy, both in their late teens, both heavily tattooed.
 The guy starts to kick the girl playfully on her backside.
 Both are giggling – but he is much bigger than she is and his kicks knock her off balance.
 She asks him to stop but he is enjoying the game too much.
 She raises her voice to make herself understood, but then the train approaches and the scene comes to a natural end.

-Two-hundred-and-fifty tonnes of red, white and blue train enter the station at one-hundred-and-ten kilometres an hour and draw suddenly to a halt.
+Two hundred and fifty tonnes of red, white and blue train enter the station at 110 kilometres an hour and draw suddenly to a halt.
 Doors open with a pneumatic sigh and I get in.